Jeevamk/React-Notes/README.md

    * It accepet input as a props and return react element.

   2 types of components,
-    1) Class Components (state component)- * Components are defined as ES6 classes and provide life cycle methods and state.
+    1) Class Components (state component)- * Components are defined as ES6 classes and provide life cycle methods and state.<br>
-                          * It define a class that extends the base React.Component and impliments the `render()` method that `return` the markup of the component.
+                          * It define a class that extends the base React.Component and impliments the `render()` method that `return` the markup of the component.<br>
     2) Function Components (stateless component) - It defined as js functions.
-It accept input as a props and return JSX.It do not have state.
+It accept input as a props and return JSX.It do not have state.<br>
-                                                   * After the introduction of hooks , which allow function component to have local state and access life cycle method.
+                                                   * After the introduction of hooks , which allow function component to have local state and access life cycle method.<br>